-Make sure to take the following items into room temperature 1 hour before starting to eat them: Cheese.
+Make sure to take the following items into room temperature 1 hour before starting to eat them: (13) Cheese (14).
 Keep everything else refrigerated until you start cooking.
-All of our menus can be refrigerated for up to 2 days (<2C) to be prepared later.
+This menu can be refrigerated for up to 2 days (<2C) to be prepared later.

 Get to know the Menu: Read the descriptions and instructions and watch the instruction video if there is one.
 Make sure that you have all the components and that nothing is missing.
 Call our concierge (+358942453216) if you have any questions or concerns.

 Prepare for service: Every successful service starts with a clean and organised kitchen.
 Wipe down and clear as much surface area as possible for plating your dishes.
 Make sure you know where you have all your kitchen gear and components for each dish.
 Pick out stoneware and cutlery for each dish in advance and place them somewhere easily accessible.
 Think about the pace of your dinner and plan a schedule for both preparing and enjoying each dish.
 Don’t rush things and reserve at least 1,5 hours to get through the entire menu.

 Set the mood and get ready to enjoy yourself: Dim the lights, light some candles, and set the table before you start cooking.
 If you’re enjoying some of the wine recommendations, make sure that all your whites and sparkling wines are chilled and that you’ve opened up your reds to breathe.
 To help you get in the mood we’ve made some playlists to go along with the menu.
 You can listen to them from our Spotify profile.